hx2A/py5website/reference/sketch_pop_style.rst

 Description
 ===========

 The :doc:`push_style` function saves the current style settings and ``pop_style()`` restores the prior settings; these functions are always used together.
 They allow you to change the style settings and later return to what you had.
 When a new style is started with :doc:`push_style`, it builds on the current style information.
-The :doc:`push_style` and ``pop_style()`` functions can be embedded to provide more control (see the second example for a demonstration.)
+The :doc:`push_style` and ``pop_style()`` method pairs can be nested to provide more control (see the second example for a demonstration.)

 Underlying Java method: `popStyle <https://processing.org/reference/popStyle_.html>`_